 We generally are cautious when inviting strangers in our home until we know where they’re from and why they’re there.
 Before purchasing travertine stone tiles, you might find it beneficial to get a little background on this popular tile variety.
 Travertine tiles for sale.

 Travertine gets its name from its hometown—Tibur, in ancient Rome.
 Initially called by a Latin expression meaning “tibur stone”, its name evolved into the well-known “travertine” of today.
 Was it all the craze back then?
 You could say so.
 The Romans used it as one of the primary construction elements in one of their most famous structures—the Colosseum.

 What about the background of travertine?
-It is from the limestone family and is made when minerals dissolve in water, especially hot springs, then the water evaporates leaving the calcium carbonate deposits stranded.
-You can see this in action at Mammoth hot springs in Yellow Stone national Park.
-Travertine’s natural colors are white, tan, cream, beige, walnut, noce, and gold though they can be purchased in a wide range of colors, even coral-red.
+It is from the limestone family and is made when minerals dissolve in water, especially hot springs.
+Then the water evaporates leaving the calcium carbonate deposits stranded.
+You can see this in action at Mammoth hot springs in Yellow Stone National Park.
+Travertine’s natural colours are white, tan, cream, beige, walnut, noce, and gold, though you can purchase travertine in a wide range of colours, even coral-red.

 Armed with this background knowledge you can begin your search for discount tiles to give your home a travertine touch.